 Panther Run Golf Club at Del Webb Naples, also designed by Gordon G. Lewis, is in the community of Ave Maria a half hour northeast of Naples.
 Watch for great deals for mid to late afternoon play.

-Links of Naples is a popular public, 18-hole par 61 executive course at the edge of the Everglades in Naples.
+Links of Naples is a popular public, 18-hole par 61 executive course at the edge of the Everglades on the southeast side of Naples.
 The Links is known for its friendly service and fun atmosphere, and it’s the only course in the Naples area to feature stadium lighting for nighttime golf games.
 Night golf is available seasonally from November through April on Wednesday through Saturday nights until 11 p.m.

 Semi-Private Golf Courses & Summer Specials

 During the summer months (May–October), private “members only” courses normally welcome the general public.
-To take advantage of the elite fairways, head to The Rookery at Marco Island Beach Resort, Golf Club & Spa or to Vanderbilt Country Club.
+To take advantage of the elite fairways, head to The Rookery at Marco or to Vanderbilt Country Club.
 Green fees are also greatly reduced in the summer months to encourage more guests.

 Tips, Tricks & the 'Reptile Rule'